EnnioEnnio/dl_facemask_detector/README.md

 ```

 **Note:** if you decide to test / train on a different dataset, ensure that the
-"masked" class is the positive class (label 1).
+"unmasked" class is the positive class (label 1).

 ## Evaluation